 On a normal day, I have lunch between noon and 1 p.m. and head to the gym between 2 p.m. and 3 p.m.
 I don’t do well during a workout if I’ve eaten too recently or if my blood sugar is on the low side because I’ve skipped lunch.
+This butternut squash soup with apples and carrots makes the perfect pre-workout lunch.

 I’ve been experimenting with what foods work best as a pre-gym lunch and I’ve found that puréed vegetable soups are perfect.
 Since they are smooth, they seem easier to digest and they have enough punch to get you through a workout without causing a steep drop in blood sugar afterwards.
 However, these types of soups don’t have so many calories that you’re uncomfortable on the treadmill.

-I used a spice blend called Baharat in my soup which is a combination of paprika, pepper, cinnamon, coriander, cumin, cloves, ginger, cayenne, cardamom and nutmeg.
+I used a spice blend called Baharat in my butternut squash soup which is a combination of paprika, pepper, cinnamon, coriander, cumin, cloves, ginger, cayenne, cardamom and nutmeg.
 It lent a nice bit of heat.
 If you prefer a milder flavor, use a milder curry powder.

 I like to make this soup on the weekend and then heat it up in a mug with an extra splash of almond milk during the week for a quick lunch.
 It makes a great post-workout or late afternoon snack as well.